eon01/awesome-chatgpt/README.md

 - [chatgpt-advanced](https://github.com/qunash/chatgpt-advanced): A browser extension that augments your ChatGPT prompts with web results.
 - [summarize.site](https://github.com/clmnin/summarize.site): Summarize web pages using OpenAI ChatGPT
 - [ChatGPT-ProBot](https://github.com/oceanlvr/ChatGPT-ProBot): A GPTChat based GitHub robot. dialogue/CR/etc..
+- [YouTube_Summary_with_ChatGPT](https://github.com/kazuki-sf/YouTube_Summary_with_ChatGPT): YouTube Summary with ChatGPT is a simple Chrome Extension (manifest v3) that allows you to get both YouTube video transcripts and summary of the video with OpenAI's ChatGPT AI technology.
 - 🇨🇳 [wechat-bot](https://github.com/wangrongding/wechat-bot): a WeChat bot based on OpenAi ChatGPT + WeChaty that can be used to help you automatically reply to WeChat messages, or manage WeChat groups/friends, detect zombie fans, etc...

 ### Golang